Last Updated: July 20, 2024

 Career

 Shankar's serious studies of music began when he became Khan's pupil.
 He trained on sitar and surbahar and learned classical and traditional styles of Indian music.
-He began to perform publicly on sitar in December of 1939 and his debut performance was a duet with Ali Akbar Khan.
+He began to perform publicly on sitar in December 1939, and his debut performance was a duet with Ali Akbar Khan.
 He completed his musical training in 1944.
-He then moved to Mumbai and joined the Indian People's Theatre Association, for whom he composed music for ballets in 1945 and 1946.
+Ravi then moved to Mumbai and joined the Indian People's Theatre Association, for whom he composed music for ballets in 1945 and 1946.
 He also began to record music for HMV India and worked as a music director for All India Radio from 1949 to 1956.
 Around this time, he founded the Indian National Orchestra and also was the music director for several Hindi movies.

 Beginning in the mid-1950s, Shankar began performing outside of India.
 He was invited to perform in the Soviet Union in 1954 and then traveled to New York City in 1955 to demonstrate Indian classical music.
 He recorded his first album, "Three Ragas," in London in 1956.
 A couple of years later, in 1958, he participated in the celebrations of the 10th anniversary of the United Nations and UNESCO music festival in Paris.
 Beginning in 1961, he embarked on a tour of Europe, the United States, and Australia.
 He also became the first Indian to compose music for non-Indian films.
 In 1962, he founded the Kinnara School of Music in Mumbai.

-While in the United States, Shankar had befriended Richard Bock, the founder of World Pacific Records.
+While in the United States, Shankar befriended Richard Bock, the founder of World Pacific Records.
 He recorded most of his albums for Bock's label throughout the 1960s.
 The Byrds also recorded in the same studio and began incorporating some elements of Shankar's music into their own.
 They also introduced his music to their friend, George Harrison, of the Beatles.

-In October of 1970, Shankar became the chair of the Department of Indian Music of the California Institute of the Arts.
+In October 1970, Shankar became the chair of the Department of Indian Music of the California Institute of the Arts.
 He also was a guest lecturer at a number of other universities.
-The same year, he also began composing a concerto with the sitar for the London Symphony Orchestra which he performed with the orchestra under the direction of André Previn.
-He also co-headlined a tour with George Harrison, as the two had developed a friendship.
+The same year, he also began composing a concerto with the sitar for the London Symphony Orchestra, which he performed with the orchestra under the direction of André Previn.
+Ravi also co-headlined a tour with George Harrison, as the two had developed a friendship.
 He continued performing at prominent venues around the United States and released his second concerto in 1981.
 The following year, he was nominated for an Academy Award for Best Original Music Score for his work in the 1982 movie "Gandhi."

 Throughout his life and career, Shankar won many awards and honors.
 He earned a number of honorary degrees from universities in the United States, India, and Australia.
 He was also named an Honorary Knight Commander of the Order of the British Empire for services to music in 2001.